TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/DevelopCustomViewhelper.rst

 Most of the time, this method is implemented.
 It's the one that is called by default from within the compiled Fluid.

-It is, however, not called on AbstractTagBasedViewHelper implementations - on such classes you still need to use the render() method since that is the only way you can access $this->tag which contains the tag builder that generates the actual XML tag.
+It is, however, not called on AbstractTagBasedViewHelper implementations.
+With these classes you still need to use the :php:`render()` method since that is the only way you can access :php:`$this->tag` which contains the tag builder that generates the actual XML tag.

-As this method has to be static, there is no access to instance attributes, e.g.
-:php:`$this->tag` within a subclass of :php:`AbstractTagBasedViewHelper`.
+As this method has to be static, there is no access to object properties such as :php:`$this->tag` (in a subclass of :php:`AbstractTagBasedViewHelper`) from within :php:`renderStatic`.

 .. note::